SandyVR46/SandyVR46/README.md

 **`Technophile (Web developer / Business Developer) `**

 Girl who loves tech.
 Mastering in Computer Applications.
 Trying to figure out what the hell is happening.
-Even though the code is all messed up I am loving it.
+Even though the code is all messed up I am still loving it.

 <h3 align="left" > 🔌 Let's talk about dev.
 Connect with me 🤝</h3>